ConalCosgrove/react-nfl-website/README.md

 # react-nfl-website
 Project To Display 'Realtime' NFL Scores.
+Written in ReactJS.

-Written in ReactJS Currently live at https://conal-nfl.herokuapp.com/
+Currently live at https://conal-nfl.herokuapp.com/

 Data comes from backend, source code of which can be found here https://github.com/ConalCosgrove/nfl-website-backend